 Nelly Korda survives a struggle, keeps lead in Olympic golf

-KAWAGOE, Japan (AP) — Nelly Korda had to work for pars instead of making birdies look routine, and the 23-year-old American did well enough to keep her distance in pursuit of an Olympic golf medal.

-Korda saved par with a 5-foot putt on the 17th hole and then got up-and-down from behind the 18th with a nifty pitch to 4 feet to finish with 12 straight pars for a 2-under 69.
+Korda survived a battle with her swing, closed with 12 straight pars for a 2-under 69 and held a three-shot lead going into the final round in her pursuit of a gold medal.

-She had a three-shot lead over Aditi Ashok of India, who is nearly last in the 60-player field in driving distance and near the top in sheer determination.
+She was ahead by three shots over Aditi Ashok of India, who is nearly last in the 60-player field driving and near the top in sheer determination.
 She had a 68.

 Olympic golf officials plan to start play as early as possible Saturday and take advantage of a window they hope is big enough to squeeze in 72 holes before a tropical storm in the forecast arrives.

+Korda had a tough bunker shot she failed to convert on the par-5 14th.
+She was finishing swings with one hand on the club.
+She drove to within 90 yards of the 17th green and had to make a 5-foot putt for par.
+She finished with a nifty pitch from behind the 18th green for par.

-Korda let out a sigh when her final par putt dropped.
-This was a day when her swing was off and she managed to hold it together at Kasumigaseki Country Club.
+She let out a sigh when her final par putt dropped.
+This was a day when her swing was off and she managed to hold it together.

-Asked what made her happiest amid such a struggle, she replied, “Probably my fight.”

 Korda was at 15-under 198 as she tries to add a gold medal to a year in which she won her first major and reached No. 1 in the world.